hybridly/hybridly/docs/guide/responses.md

 }
 ```

-A controller can use a data object in place of an array of properties:
+The `hybridly` function can use a data object (or any `Arrayable` object, for that matter) in place of an array of properties:

 ```php
 // app/Http/Controllers/ChirpsController // [!code focus]